actions/importer-labs/gitlab/valet-audit-lab.md

 - Auto DevOps: **1**
 ```

 Under the `Build steps` section we can see a breakdown of the build steps that are used in the pipelines and what was `Known` and `Unsupported` by Valet.
-In a later lab we will address the unsupported step `artifacts.terraform`
+In a later lab we will address the unsupported step `artifacts.terraform`.

 ```yaml
 ### Build steps